tjeerdteduits95/KYC-assessment/README.md

   - Country-based risk scores using `aml_risk_score`.
 - **Trigger reasons** are consolidated into a single column for easier filtering and BI reporting.

 **Trade-off**: Rule-based logic is simple but may miss subtle fraud patterns; hence the addition of ML.
+For future improvements with regards to parametrize the thresholds and models here, see next section.

 ---